TurnerGullickson94/geog418a3/README.md

 # geog418a3
-Tutorial using census data to determin spatial autocorrelation
+Tutorial using census data to determine spatial autocorrelation